kubernetes/kops/docs/cli/kops_create_cluster.md

       --model string                Models to apply (separate multiple models with commas) (default "config,proto,cloudup") --network-cidr string         Set to override the default network CIDR --networking string           Networking mode to use.  kubenet (default), classic, external, cni, kopeio-vxlan, weave, flannel, calico. (default "kubenet")
-      --node-count int              Set the number of nodes --node-size string            Set instance size for nodes --out string                  Path to write any local output --project string              Project to use (must be set on GCE)
+      --node-count int32            Set the number of nodes --node-size string            Set instance size for nodes --out string                  Path to write any local output --project string              Project to use (must be set on GCE)